hannakim91/career-development-curriculum/module_one/dtr_guidelines_memo.md

+# Guidelines

+* 80% driver-nav during paired project - split evenly
+	* articulate code, pseudocode/talking about it in your own words -- forced to practice these
+* Goal: *understanding* vs *completion*

 # DTR: Define the Relationship

 Use this template when conducting DTR with your project partners. *It's recommended that you copy/paste this template into your own gist each time you conduct a DTR to take notes on the conversation.*